makccr/wallpapers/readme.md

 - Abstract visuals and subtle backgrounds that look good without stealing focus
 - Oceans, boats, and coastlines

+## 📚 Attributions
+Sources and credits for the images are listed on the [Wiki page](https://github.com/makccr/wallpapers/wiki), and can be located by clicking on ```📚 Wallpaper Attributions```.

 ## 🚀 Installation & Usage
 This repo is structured for convenience—especially for scripts or terminal-based setups.

-To clone the latest version of the wallpapers **without the full git history** (which can be large due to image sizes), run:
+To clone the latest version of the wallpapers **without the full git history**, run:
 ```bash
 git clone --depth 1 https://github.com/makccr/wallpapers
 ```
-⚠️ Each commit includes full-resolution image files—over time this makes the full history impractically large.
-Use ```--depth 1``` unless you have a reason not to.
+⚠️ Each commit includes full-resolution image files.
+Git actually handles this surprisingly well, as the full size of the repository (as of July 2025) is just a bit over 1gb.
+However I would still reccommend using ```--depth 1``` unless you have a reason not to.
+This flag simply tells git to only pull the most recent commit, as opposed to the entire history of the repository.

 ### 📁 Folder Structure
-After cloning, the structure will look like: ```📁 ~/XMediaFolder/wallpapers/wallpapers/Xcollection/```

-Yes, there’s a duplicated ```wallpapers/``` folder.
+After cloning, the structure will look like: ```📁 ~/XMediaFolder/wallpapers/wallpapers/Xcollection/``` Yes, there’s a duplicated ```wallpapers/``` folder.
 This is intentional.
-Tools like feh or pywal rely on recursive file discovery.
-Keeping image files one level deeper avoids issues with .git/ directories being mistaken for images.
+Tools like [feh](https://wiki.archlinux.org/title/Feh), [nitrogen](https://wiki.archlinux.org/title/Nitrogen) or [pywal](https://github.com/dylanaraps/pywal) rely on recursive file discovery.
+Keeping image files one level deeper avoids issues with '''.git/''' files & directories being mistaken for images.

 **Example usage with feh:**
 ```
 feh -r ~/photos/wallpapers/wallpapers/people --bg-scale
 ```

 ## Categories
 ### 🎨 [Abstract](https://github.com/makccr/wallpapers/tree/master/wallpapers/abstract)
 A curated collection of tech-inspired and nature-driven abstract wallpapers—designed to look dope without demanding attention.
 These backgrounds blend form and function, keeping your desktop clean, focused, and ready for work.
 No distractions.
 Just vibes.
 ### 🐾 [Animals](https://github.com/makccr/wallpapers/tree/master/wallpapers/animals)